louisreberga/breast-cancer-detection/README.md

 ## Model

 We decided to used SwinV2 as classifier model.
-SwinV2 is the second version of the Microsoft Visual Transformer (ViT).
+SwinV2 is the second version of the Microsoft Vision Transformer (ViT).
 This model is different from the original one by using shifted window approach.

 As recommended to train a ViT, we used 4 data augmentations techniques: